-With support from the Cadent Partnership, Fifth Sense will develop the first national support, safety and national wellbeing service for people with anosmia and other smell and taste disorders6.
-The national support network will link together telephone support and virtual meetings as well as self-help groups offering formal and informal peer to peer support in each region.
+With support from the Cadent Partnership, Fifth Sense will develop the first national support, safety and national wellbeing service for people with anosmia and other smell and taste disorders5.
+The support network will link together a range of support including virtual meetings and self-help groups offering formal and informal peer to peer support in each region.
 As the network reaches out to more people with smell and taste disorders, it will increase awareness and promote the Priority Services Register.
 In addition, the network will also increase awareness around the dangers of carbon monoxide and support the promotion of fuel poor and energy efficiency initiatives.